Veridiana Victoria Rossetti: Career

-Rossetti started as an intern at the Instituto Biológico in São Paulo in 1940, where she would spend her entire career.
+Rossetti started as an intern at the Biological Institute in São Paulo in 1940, where she would spend her entire career.
 She initially worked under the guidance of Agesilau Bitancourt and worked on the isolation of fungi of the Phytophthora genus that causes citrus gummosis.
 With the emergence of the Citrus tristeza virus in Brazil, she gave priority in her work to the need to develop resistant rootstock.

 Rossetti took a course in experimental statistics in 1947 at the University of North Carolina.
 With a Guggenheim Fellowship, she studied the physiology of Phycomycetes at the University of California, Berkeley, and at University of California, Riverside she specialized in fungi of the Phytophthora genus.
 In 1960, with support from the Rockefeller Foundation, she visited citrus research stations in Florida and California.
 In 1961, she was involved with a scientific cooperation programme with the Institut national de la recherche agronomique (INRA) of France to look at citrus viroids.
 She then trained in techniques for diagnosing viruses transmitted by grafting, with a view to developing the Virus Free Citrus Matrix Registration Programme in the state of São Paulo.

-At the Instituto Biológico, she became head of the General Plant Pathology Section in 1957 and director of the Plant Pathology Division in 1968, a position she was holding when she retired in 1987.
+At the Biological Institute, she became head of the General Plant Pathology Section in 1957 and director of the Plant Pathology Division in 1968, a position she was holding when she retired in 1987.
 Even after retirement she continued her research at the Institute.
 In 1988 she received the title of Emeritus Servant of the State, granted by the state of São Paulo.

 From an early stage of her career Rossetti was a member of the International Committee on Phytophthora Studies.
 She served as president of the International Organization of Citrus Virologists from 1963 to 1966.
 She was on the executive committee of the International Citriculture Society and served on several committees of the Food and Agriculture Organization of the United Nations (FAO).
 Nationally, she served on the Commission to establish the Brazilian Cocoa Research Institute; the National Fruit Growing Commission and the National Citriculture Commission.
 She was chair of the Standing Committee on Citrus Cancer from 1975 to 1977.

 Additionally, Rossetti taught postgraduate classes at several universities and worked as a consultant on problems related to citrus diseases faced by other Brazilian states, as well as Mexico, Peru, and Argentina.